Upping the ante on the already excellent

 The Pixel 7 Pro is equally more sedate in its colorways than previous Pixels, with Hazel being the most adventurous finish (a muted green/grey against a polished gold frame), while Snow (white with a polished silver frame) and Obsidian (black with a polished gunmetal grey frame) round out the comparatively limited choice of looks.

 The Pixel line has settled into its own distinct aesthetic these last two generations, punctuated by the 'camera bar' on the rear that protrudes from the back, running the whole width of the phone.
-It's a design detail that, compared to the supposedly similar-looking S22 Ultra (similar to its rumored successor) is unquestionably more divisive.
+It's a design detail that, compared to the Galaxy S23 Ultra, is unquestionably more divisive.

-Similar to the S23 Ultra's expected hardware, the 7 Pro is IP68 water and dust resistant, supports wireless charging, and boasts Gorilla Glass Victus (note: not Victus 2).
+Similar to the S23 Ultra's hardware, the 7 Pro is IP68 water and dust resistant, and boasts Gorilla Glass Victus (note: not Victus 2).

-Samsung Galaxy S23 Ultra vs Pixel 7 Pro: display
+Samsung Galaxy S23 Ultra vs Google Pixel 7 Pro: Display

-The Samsung Galaxy S22 Ultra packs one of the nicest displays of any smartphone currently on the market and the S23 Ultra is rumored to offer a very similar viewing experience, albeit with contentious rumors over a higher peak brightness (2,200 nits, compared to the current 1,750 nits).
+The Samsung Galaxy S23 Ultra packs one of the nicest displays of any smartphone currently on the market, albeit one that's very similar to its predecessor's.

-Samsung Galaxy S23 Ultra vs Pixel 7 Pro: camera
+Samsung Galaxy S23 Ultra vs Google Pixel 7 Pro: Camera

-This format looks like it'll grace the S23 Ultra too, but with one notable upgrade: a new 200MP primary sensor (up from 108Mp on the last few Ultras).
-Although the secondary 12MP ultrawide, 10MP 3x telephoto, and a 10MP 10x periscope telephoto don't sound like they're getting any new hardware benefits, the phone is reportedly being tuned to offer better low light shooting than before, as well as more detailed images better focusing and improved stabilization.
+This format has graced the S23 Ultra too, but with one notable upgrade: a new 200MP primary sensor (up from 108MP on the last few Ultras).
+Although the secondary 12MP ultrawide, 10MP 3x telephoto, and 10MP 10x periscope telephoto are much the same as last year, the S23 Ultra does offer an improved 'Nightography' experience for low light shots.

 The cameras on Pixel phones, meanwhile, are legendary, with computational photography being the name of the game.
 The 7 Pro is the second device to sport a 50MP primary sensor, which means Google has had a whole year of being able to squeeze better images out of the sensor that we first met on the Google Pixel 6 and Pixel 6 Pro.

-The broad camera bar on the phone's back also plays host to a 12MP ultrawide (with secondary macro functionality) and a periscopic 48MP sensor, that tops out at 5x optical zoom and supports a 30x maximum zoom range (just like the S22 Ultra's and presumably the S23 Ultra's).
+The broad camera bar on the phone's back also plays host to a 12MP ultrawide (with secondary macro functionality) and a periscopic 48MP sensor, that tops out at 5x optical zoom and supports a 30x maximum zoom range, which is some way short of the S23 Ultra's 100x digital zoom.

-Samsung Galaxy S23 Ultra vs Pixel 7 Pro: performance and features
+Samsung Galaxy S23 Ultra vs Google Pixel 7 Pro: Performance & features

-'2' seems to be the magic number associated with the Galaxy S23, being one of the first phones to sport Gorilla Glass Victus 2, the first flagship Galaxy to step up to a 200MP main camera and – on the performance side – the first to adopt Qualcomm's latest Snapdragon 8 Gen 2 chipset.
+'2' seems to be the magic number associated with the Galaxy S23 Ultra, being one of the first phones to sport Gorilla Glass Victus 2, the first flagship Galaxy to step up to a 200MP main camera and – on the performance side – the first – along with its siblings – to adopt Qualcomm's latest Snapdragon 8 Gen 2 chipset.

-Not only that, but Samsung has also apparently worked with Qualcomm to secure an exclusive enhanced version of the 8 Gen 2, that'll provide even better performance; meaning similarly-specced devices from rival phone makers might not be able to reach the same performance ceiling.
+Not only that, but Samsung has also worked with Qualcomm to secure an exclusive enhanced version of the 8 Gen 2, that provides even better performance; meaning similarly-spec'd devices from rival phone makers might not be able to reach the same performance ceiling.

-Beyond its chip, the S23 Ultra is said to arrive with a baseline of 8GB RAM and 256GB of storage, while the 512GB and 1TB storage models reportedly come equipped with 12GB of RAM.
-The 1TB version might also be a Samsung online store exclusive too.
+Beyond its chip, the S23 Ultra has a baseline of 8GB of RAM and 256GB of storage, while the 512GB and 1TB storage models come equipped with 12GB of RAM.

 The Pixel 7 Pro runs on Google's own Tensor G2 chip, which, in testing, serves up great everyday performance, even if it doesn't impress in conventional artificial benchmarking apps the way high-end Snapdragon silicon tends to.

-Samsung Galaxy S23 Ultra vs Pixel 7 Pro: software
+Samsung Galaxy S23 Ultra vs Google Pixel 7 Pro: Software

-The Galaxy S23 Ultra leaks and rumors frame the device as serving up familiar-looking hardware with notable improvements over its predecessor in key areas; some easier to spot than others.
+The Samsung Galaxy S23 Ultra offers familiar-looking hardware with notable improvements over its predecessor in key areas; some easier to spot than others.

-The move to a 200MP main camera sensor is a big talking point, while the use of a tuned Snapdragon 8 Gen 2 chipset and a hardier, brighter screen is a little more expected but nonetheless welcome; undoubtedly enough to collectively grant it a place on our rundown of the best Samsung phones out there.
+The move to a 200MP main camera sensor is a big talking point, while the use of a tuned Snapdragon 8 Gen 2 chipset and a hardier screen is a little more expected but nonetheless welcome, and enough to make it one of the best Samsung phones out there.

-As for its standing against the Google Pixel 7 Pro.
-It'll almost certainly have the edge, in terms of raw power and versatility, thanks to that additional rear camera lens and unique S Pen functionality.
-The Pixel will still likely find more favor with users thanks to a cleaner flagship Android experience, a great camera, and – most importantly – a significantly lower asking price.
+As for its standing against the Google Pixel 7 Pro, Samsung's phone has the edge in terms of raw power and versatility, thanks to that additional rear camera lens and unique S Pen functionality.
+The Pixel though will still likely find more favor with some users thanks to a cleaner flagship Android experience, a great camera, and – most importantly – a significantly lower asking price.